chinamike65/hugo-tuolesi/content/book1/book1en.md

 100,000 times is the minimum number, and it is best to recite it 400,000 times, or a million times.

-It does not take long to recite one hundred thousand or even one million times in the course of common practice.
+It does not take long to recite one hundred thousand or even one million times in the course of daily practice.

 For example, twenty people recite the four refuges together: